SPARC-FAIR-Codeathon/2024-team-2/README.md

 - **easily reproduce workflow results**

 ## Vision
-- Assemble any X of interest
+- Provide capability to automatically assemble workflows by integrating existing measurements models, tools of interest X of interest
+- Link with Language Models to support
 - These results (derived data) can be stored in a new standardised dataset and potentially be [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc) to support further scientific advances.

+## Benefits
+- This would provide substantial improvemtns to enrich
+- Maximise finability and impact of existing SPARC resoures
+- Support priorite new investigations for gathering new knowledge (e.g. collecting new data or developing new models or tools)
+- Support efforts for FAIR

 ## Our solution - sparc-assemble
-To address this problem, we have **developed a Python module called SPARC Assemble (sparc-assemble)** that can be used to find, access, and automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles with the following features:
+To address this problem and support the vision, we have **developed a Python module called SPARC Assemble (sparc-assemble)** that can be used to find, access, and automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles with the following features:
 - Extract and annotate existing tools and models from SPARC datasets
 - Access existing tools and models from external repositories such as [WorkflowHub](https://workflowhub.eu) and Biomodels
 - Store information about the model and tools in a local knowledge graph defined by the standardised [EDAM ontology](http://edamontology.org) (which has been deveoped for bioscientific data analysis and data management)